Michael Robinson Chief Executive

-Prior to this Mike was a co-founder of Global Navigation Solutions, the world's leading provider of paper and digital navigation products and services to commercial shipping.
+Mike was appointed as Chief Executive of the British Safety Council on 1 September 2015.
+Prior to this, Mike was a co-founder of Global Navigation Solutions, the world's leading provider of paper and digital navigation products and services to commercial shipping.

-Previously, Mike held the post of Chief Executive of the United Kingdom Hydrographic Office (an Executive Agency and Trading Fund of the Ministry of Defence) where, over five years, he grew the business substantially, increasing profits and positioning the organisation to respond to increasing competition.
+Previously, Mike held the post of Chief Executive of the United Kingdom Hydrographic Office.
+Over five years, Mike grew the business substantially, increasing profits and positioning the organisation to respond to increasing competition.

-Before moving into the maritime services sector, Mike had a successful 15 years career in Financial Services, building HBOS's European Financial Services business and sitting on the Boards of HBOS Europe & North America and the Clerical Medical Investment Group.
+Before moving into the maritime services sector, Mike had a successful 15 years’ career in Financial Services, building HBOS's European Financial Services business and sitting on the boards of HBOS Europe and North America.

-Mike qualified as a Chartered Accountant with Price Waterhouse and spent a number of years at the start of his career in Audit and Consultancy.
+Mike qualified as a Chartered Accountant with Price Waterhouse and spent several years at the start of his career in Audit and Consultancy.

 As a recent graduate, Jigna joined the British Safety Council in August 1999 as a Regional Account Executive.
-Since then Jigna has held several positions including Quality Manager where under her stewardship the British Safety Council gained certification to the ISO 9001 standard, and as Head of Membership and Client Services where she oversaw the significant growth in international membership alongside the development and launch of an enhanced membership proposition and engagement programme.
-Most recently, Jigna held the position of Director of Operations until her promotion in 2015.
+Since then Jigna has held several positions including Quality Manager where, under her stewardship, the British Safety Council gained certification to the ISO 9001 standard.
+As Head of Membership and Client Services, Jigna oversaw significant growth in international membership and developed and launched an enhanced membership proposition and engagement programme.
+Jigna held the position of Director of Operations until her promotion in 2015.

 Jigna has a law degree from Trinity College, Cambridge and is a member of the Association of Project Managers.

 As well as being a practicing health and safety specialist, Louise has been involved in the development of legislation, guidance material and regulatory policy.
-She has a particular interest in professional development and supports a number of initiatives in this area as well as writing for the trade press.
+She has a particular interest in professional development and supports several initiatives in this area as well as writing for the trade press.